AWS Snowball vs. Snowcone: Use Cases & an Alternative

 2. Omnidirectional Transfer and Sync

 Resilio’s P2P architecture and file chunking make it one of the few solutions that can perform truly omnidirectional sync.
-Unlike point-to-point solutions that can sync in only one direction, Resilio Connect lets you sync one-way, two-way, one-to-many, many-to-one, and N-way.
+Unlike point-to-point solutions that can sync in only one direction, Resilio Platform lets you sync one-way, two-way, one-to-many, many-to-one, and N-way.

 Resilio is Peer-to-Peer (P2P).